A Double-station Access Protocol for Optical Wireless Scattering Communication Networks: Introduction

 \section{Introduction}

-Optical wireless scattering communication can potentially offer high data rate transmission due to its large bandwidth \cite{gagliardi1976optical}.
+Optical wireless scattering communication (OWSC) can potentially offer high data rate transmission due to its large bandwidth \cite{gagliardi1976optical, sevincer2013lightnets}.
 Without emitting or being negatively affected by electromagnetic radiation, it can be applied to many scenarios where conventional radio-frequency (RF) communication is prohibited, for instance in the battlefield where radio silence is required \cite{xu2008ultraviolet}.
-Certain physical layer techniques can serve as the foundation of optical wireless scattering communication networks (OWSCN), including the signal detection of multi-user and multi-color communication \cite{wang2018signal, xiao2018Channel}, information security \cite{zou2018secrecy}, neighbor discovery \cite{li2011neighbor} and error correction codes \cite{wang2018study}.
+Various physical layer techniques has been proposed as the foundation of optical wireless scattering communication networks (OWSCN), including the multi-user signal detection \cite{wang2018signal, xiao2018Channel}, information security \cite{zou2018secrecy}, neighbor discovery \cite{li2011neighbor} and error correction codes \cite{wang2018study}.